10 min read

 Once certified, the TIPS certification is valid for three years before requiring renewal.

-What to Expect in the TIPS Training and Exam
+What to Expect in TIPS Training Boulder: Course and Exam Overview

 • Checking IDs and detecting fake IDs